BGP Port 179 Exploit Metasploit

 A Final Note on BGP Security

 BGP (Border Gateway Protocol) is a protocol used to exchange routing information between different Autonomous Systems (AS) on the Internet.
-BGP is a crucial protocol for properly functioning the Internet, but it introduces various security challenges.
+The Internet must function correctly, but it introduces various security challenges.

 BGP Hijacking